Beukhof-Techniek/ESP32-EnBaFu-Meter/README.md

 - currentVolume : the volume of fluid in the Tank.

 ## Alternator and Engine values
-The Alternator is connected to a voltage divider to obtain a usable value at the analog port it is connected to.
-See the [Resistor Calculations](documents/Resistor&#32;Calculations.ods) document for example resistor values.
-The zener diode is a protection for the analog input.
+The Alternator is also connected to an INA219A voltage divider to obtain an accurate voltage registration.

 ![Alternator and Battery connection](images/alternator_battery_connection.jpg)